 I then spent a year working as a Geographer for the U.S. Census Bureau working in the Philadelphia Regional Census Center.
 I used geographic concepts, tools, and systems to update address listing systems and databases and produce region-wide geographic and cartographic products as well as updated maps and lists of addresses for jurisdictions.
 Identified and analyzed problems with geographic projects, weighing relevance and accuracy of information, generating and evaluating alternative solutions, making recommendations, and implementing procedures to achieve objectives.

 Currently, I am an Environmental Program Specialist working for NJDEP, in the Bureau of Safe Drinking Water, where I review lead and copper sampling plans and water quality parameter plans for community water systems and non-transient, non-community water systems.
-Other tasks include reviewing web content and fact sheets for data and grammatical errors.
+Other tasks include creating maps to help my colleagues see data in a new way, reviewing web content and fact sheets for data and grammatical errors.

-Additionally , I am a research consultant in the Planning and Visualization Lab at Rowan, where I have been conducting field observations to analyze the social context and impacts of constructed Green Stormwater Infrastructure projects in Philadelphia and Camden.
+Additionally , I am a research consultant in the Planning and Visualization Lab at Rowan, where I finished a project conducting field observations to analyze the social context and impacts of constructed Green Stormwater Infrastructure projects in Philadelphia and Camden.
 I have created several maps to be used in the co-authored article that is forthcoming.
 I am always looking to be a part of research teams, hoping to add my diverse set of skills to complete difficult and interesting projects.